 The Second World War went down as the deadliest war in the history of mankind.
-This war hosted colossal battles on land, sea, and air where the Hurricane was certainly the aircraft that made its mark in the air domain.
+This war hosted colossal battles on land, sea, and air, where the Hurricane made its mark.

 Developed a few years before the start of the war, Hawker’s design offered a deadly monoplane with a retractable undercarriage.
 However, the main advantage was its simplicity, which made it easy to conduct maintenance and repairs even in the field.

 Taking into consideration its advantages, the Hurricane was mass-produced during the war in factories all over Britain, peaking at above 14,000 planes.
 It participated in almost all major battles in Europe and Africa, while it also saw combat in the Pacific, recording several victories.

 The development of Hawker Hurricane aircraft began in the early 30s, within the Hawker Aircraft Company.
 The company had already produced the Fury and Demon planes which were an integral part of the Royal Air Force squadrons.